Davidson, NC 28035

 Camino Community Center is an organization that serves low-income people in the greater Charlotte area.
 It operates a health clinic, food pantry, soup kitchen and thrift store.
 To learn more, visit the Camino Community Center website.
 Also, read more about the organization in the Charlotte Observer.

-The Davidson CCC Group will be launched in the Fall of 2013.
+The Davidson CCC Group launched in the Fall of 2013.
 Davidson students can serve as volunteers for the largely Hispanic community.
-If you are interested you may contact Haley Rhodes.
+If you are interested you may contact Haley Rhodes '16.